TypedDict¶

 Mixing required and non-required items¶

-you to mix required and non-required (using total=False
+you to mix required and non-required (using total=False) items

 class MovieBase(TypedDict):